onautogithub/scaffold-library-web-application/README.md

 Version 1.2.1.
 https://scaffoldhub.io

-This code can only be used for academic and learning purposes.
+From the author: This code can only be used for academic and learning purposes.

 **Please read my notes below before you start working on this tutorial.**

 Things to know:
-- The following are my notes after watching Scaffold's hours YouTube tutorial that can be found here: https://www.youtube.com/watch?v=FdC4Mjljd3k&t=216s
+- The following are my rough notes after watching Scaffold's for many hours (at least couple of weeks) YouTube tutorial.
+I was simply following his instructions and I did not have enough time to full grasp everything he did.
+That's why I decided to create these notes.
+His video can be found here: https://www.youtube.com/watch?v=FdC4Mjljd3k&t=216s

 My README notes outlines the pre-work setup you have to do before you start with his tutorial.
 It highlights the pitfalls I encountered along with their solutions.
 The notes documents the customizations steps from the tutorial.

 - I am using vue version 2.9.6 for this tutorial.
+- I followed the tutorial to customize mysql only.
-- That tutorial calls for node 8 but I am using node 16.15.0.
+- The tutorial calls for node 8 but I am using node 16.15.0.
 See my notes below on why it is the case.
 - The first USER you create for this tutorial becomes the admin User
 - To start the frontend, cd frontend.
 Enter npm start.
 - To start the backend-sql, cd backend-sql.
 Enter npm start.